ecbc0/note-math/item.en/connected.en.typ

 *Example* #link(<interval>)[] #link(<best-interval-decomposition>)[]

-#tag("connected") Connected or limit point connected := limit point set decomposition is no longer possible or closed set decomposition is no longer possible
+#tag("connected") Connected or limit connected := limit point set decomposition is no longer possible or closed set decomposition is no longer possible

 $X = ⨆_(i in I) A_(i)$ with $A_i$ closed ==> $|I| = 1$